AbdulghaniAlhazmi/NewsApp/README.md

-- A user wants to see Breaking News
+- A user wants to see latest breaking news
 - A user wants to search for a specific word
 - A user wants to save news to view later